Fnatic: Dota 2

+On 10 February 2023, Fnatic temporarily withdraws from the Dota 2 competitive scene.

 Heroes of the Storm

 On 9 October 2014, Fnatic expanded into Heroes of the Storm, announcing a temporary team for the BlizzCon Exhibition Tournament, featuring key players from the StarCraft II and League of Legends competitive scenes (Johan Lucchesi, Kim Hammar, Manuel Mildenberger, Cristian Lippa and Joaquim Fitas).
 After this event, there was a rotation of new players, notably Jonathan Gunnarsson, Simon Svensson, Thomas Cailleux, Alexandre Laignel or Lawrence Harper.
 The team won nearly every HOTS tournament in 2017, but the game slowly began to lose its popularity and player base.
 Fnatic disbanded its Heroes of the Storm division on 19 December 2018.